 FOKEERBUX Najeeb Ahmad

 Advisory and Mentoring Committee Member & Founder

-Najeeb is the Founder of Young Queer Alliance (YQA) and has over 5 years experience working with LGBT youth.
+Najeeb is the Founder of Young Queer Alliance (YQA) and has over 8 years experience working with LGBT youth.
 Najeeb previously held positions of responsibility in various organisations such as the Rivière-du-Rempart Youth Centre Advisory Committee, the Youth Action Movement, the Organisation Miss-Roi D'Été, Association VISA-G, Collectif Arc-en-Ciel, We Help You and Jeunesse Militante.
-Najeeb is currently the Chairperson of the African Queer Youth Initiative; an organisation regrouping young LGBTQI leaders across Africa and is also a member of the Youth Reference Group (YRG) of the Men who have Sex with Men Global Forum (MSMGF).
-Recently, Najeeb has been elected to serve on the Country Coordinating Mechanism against HIV committee as Firm representative of Gay and Bisexual Men.
+Najeeb is currently the Chairperson of the African Queer Youth Initiative; an organisation regrouping young LGBTQI leaders across Africa and is also a Steering Committee member of MPact - Global Action for Gay Men's Health and Rights - formerly MSMGF.
+Najeeb is also serving on the Mauritius Country Coordinating Mechanism against HIV committee as Firm representative of Gay and Bisexual Men since 2018.

 e-mail: email@example.com | Mob: (+230) 5705-3507